Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems

-Theorems~\ref{thm:error} and~\ref{thm:distribution} together imply a trade-off between sample accuracy and effective sample range.
+We apply Theorems~\ref{thm:error} and~\ref{thm:distribution} to identify a trade-off between the sampling accuracy and the effective range of sampled Hamiltonians.
 Due to the nature of random walks, higher accuracy comes with a more concentrated label distribution, and vice versa.
 As shown in Figure~\ref{fig:num exp}(c), for $\beta = 2$, as the number of steps $N$ increases from $\BigO{\beta}$ to $\BigO{\beta^3}$, the inverse precision $1/\epsilon$ increases while the effective sample range $\inorm{H}$ decreases at a similar rate.
 Therefore, despite the efficiency of a single execution, it is not recommended to use our algorithm for preparing thermal states of one fixed Hamiltonian.
 However, this characteristic makes our algorithm particularly well-suited for ensemble-level applications.

-\paragraph*{Application to the level statistics.---} A natural application of our thermal state sampler is level statistics, which characterizes thermodynamic phases in quantum many-body systems~\cite{potter2015universal}.
-Given any random density operator with an ordered many-body eigenvalue spectrum $\{\lambda_j\}$, one defines the adjacent logarithmic level spacings $\delta_j = \log(\lambda_j/\lambda_{j+1})$ and the dimensionless spacing (gap) ratio~\cite{oganesyan2007localization,sierant2020model},
+\paragraph*{Application to signatures of quantum chaos.---} Level statistics characterizes thermodynamic phases in quantum many-body systems~\cite{potter2015universal} by probing spectral correlations of quantum states.
+Applying this analysis to thermal states across different Hamiltonians requires generating those states efficiently, a capability that our sampler can provide.
+Given any random density operator with an ordered many-body eigenvalue spectrum $\set{\lambda_j}_j$, one defines the adjacent logarithmic level spacings $\delta_j = \log(\lambda_j/\lambda_{j+1})$ and the dimensionless spacing (gap) ratio~\cite{oganesyan2007localization,sierant2020model},

 whose distribution is insensitive to spectral unfolding and thus widely used in finite-size studies~\cite{serbyn2016spectral,buijsman2019random,odavic2023random}.
 In ergodic systems satisfying the eigenstate thermalization hypothesis, strong level repulsion leads to Wigner--Dyson statistics~\cite{wigner1967random,buijsman2019random}, whereas in the many-body localization phase, emergent local integrals of motion suppress correlations and produce Poisson level statistics~\cite{pal2010manybody,khemani2017critical}.
-The gap ratio and disorder-averaged $\langle r\rangle$ therefore provide a clear diagnostic of the crossover or transition between these regimes~\cite{rabson2004crossover,serbyn2016spectral}.
+The Wigner--Dyson distribution describes the probability of the spacing ratio in the Gaussian orthogonal ensemble (GOE), serving as the universal signature of chaos for quantum systems that preserve time-reversal symmetry~\cite{rabson2004crossover,serbyn2016spectral}.